chanzuckerberg/miniwdl/README.md

 ## `WDL` package

 The `WDL` package provides programmatic access to the WDL parser and AST.
-This simple example prints all declarations in a workflow, including those within scatter and if stanzas.
+This simple example prints all declarations in a workflow, descending into `scatter` and `if` blocks.

 ```
 $ python3 -c "